mtlynch/mtlynch.io/content/retrospectives/2020/09/index.md

 | Other Affiliate Earnings  | $26.60      | $118.88     | <font color="green">+$92.28 (+347%)</font>     |
 | **Total Earnings**        | **$369.91** | **$486.22** | **<font color="green">+$116.31 (+31%)</font>** |

+Is It Keto grew a small amount this month, though I've been trying to focus all of my attention on TinyPilot, as the ROI is much higher there.

-I switched from AdSense to AdThrive, and it's been rockier than I expected.
-The onboarding process is very slow.
-They'll ask me to fill out some form, wait a week, ask me to fill out another form, and on and on.
+The one notable Is It Keto event was that I switched my display ads from AdSense to AdThrive.
+Frustratingly, it's required much more of my attention than I expected.
+The onboarding process involves lots of little steps where they'll ask me to fill out some form, wait a week, ask me to fill out another form, and on and on.

 Finally, we finally got to the point of switching my site over to AdThrive ads, and it turned out that their JavaScript snippet didn't work on single-page apps.
 I get that a lot of their clients probably have WordPress sites, but c'mon!
 An SPA shouldn't be such a curveball in 2020.